Clinical Pharmacology for Tradjenta

 Monotherapy

-A total of 730 patients with type 2 diabetes participated in 2 double-blind, placebo-controlled studies, one of 18 weeks’ and another of 24 weeks’ duration, to evaluate the efficacy and safety of TRADJENTA monotherapy.
+A total of 730 patients with type 2 diabetes mellitus participated in 2 double-blind, placebo-controlled studies, one of 18 weeks’ and another of 24 weeks’ duration, to evaluate the efficacy and safety of TRADJENTA monotherapy.
 In both monotherapy studies, patients currently on an antihyperglycemic agent discontinued the agent and underwent a diet, exercise, and drug washout period of about 6 weeks that included an open-label placebo run-in during the last 2 weeks.
 Patients with inadequate glycemic control (A1C 7% to 10%) after the washout period were randomized; patients not currently on antihyperglycemic agents (off therapy for at least 8 weeks) with inadequate glycemic control (A1C 7% to 10%) were randomized after completing the 2-week, open-label, placebo run-in period.
-In the 18-week study, only patients ineligible for metformin were recruited.
-In the 18-week study, 76 patients were randomized to placebo and 151 to TRADJENTA 5 mg; in the 24-week study, 167 patients were randomized to placebo and 336 to TRADJENTA 5 mg.
-Patients who failed to meet specific glycemic goals during the 18-week study received rescue therapy with pioglitazone and/or insulin; metformin rescue therapy was used in the 24-week trial.
+In the 18-week trial, only patients ineligible for metformin were recruited.
+In the 18-week trial, 76 patients were randomized to placebo and 151 to TRADJENTA 5 mg; in the 24-week trial, 167 patients were randomized to placebo and 336 to TRADJENTA 5 mg.
+Patients who failed to meet specific glycemic goals during the 18-week trial received rescue therapy with pioglitazone and/or insulin; metformin rescue therapy was used in the 24-week trial.

 |

-18-Week Study |
+18-Week Trial |

-24-Week Study |
+24-Week Trial |

 Placebo |